Hello World!

 My name is Angelique (ANGEL-EEK).
 A human first.
 Of a red-brown, cinnamon-like complexion.
 Warm, earthy, and subtly sweet, similar to the actual spice.
 Ultimately, pursuing perpetual growth and an ever-evolving consciousness.
 Welcome to YOUR Eleventh House - your first and last stop for conflict transformation and strategic planning for social change.

 One thing you would not know about me just by looking at me is that I love creative writing.
 I have been journaling, writing short stories, poems, and plays for as long as I can remember.
-Many pieces of writing are hidden throughout my childhood bedroom back in Peekskill, New York.
+Many pieces of writing are hidden throughout my childhood bedroom back in New York.

-While in the North African country of Morocco, I was reminded of why one should work hard to not compare their situation to that of another person.
-My time in Morocco was brief, but there were two encounters that reignited this thought.
-First, it was our meeting with AMIDI.
+While in the Northern African country of Morocco, I was reminded of why one should work hard to not compare their situation to that of another person.
+My time in Morocco was brief, but there were two encounters that rekindled this thought.
+First, was our meeting with AMIDI.
 An organization that assists individuals migrating from areas and regions south of the Sahara desert with shelter, obtaining documentation, and finding work.
 With the help of a translator, translating from French to English, we were able to hear some of their stories.
-The stories ranged from detailing their journeys across the Sahara Desert, to originally wanting to migrate to Southern Spain, but then seeing on the news how migrants were treated and deciding to just stay in Morocco.
-The most surprising part was, when asked- "knowing all that you know now, would you still have made the trip?"
+The stories ranged from detailing people's journeys across the Sahara Desert, to originally wanting to migrate to Southern Spain, but then seeing on the news how migrants were treated and deciding to stay in Morocco.
+The most surprising part was, when asked, "knowing all that you know now, would you still have made the trip?"
 A man said, “no.” He then went on to explain that in Morocco he was alone, still unable to provide for his family.
 He would have preferred to be surrounded by his family, friends, and neighbors back home in his own community.

 Finally, I always like to say that my time in Southern Spain taught me how to love and that my time in the Western Highlands of Guatemala put that love to the test.
 I say this because after a full nine months in Granada, I left feeling like following my instincts will always land me in the presence of “my people”.
-I learned that it’s the people that we don't see eye-to-eye with that push us to grow.
+I learned that it’s the people that we do not see eye-to-eye with that push us to grow.
 I realized, I have to make a conscious effort to be present and then be willing to let go.
 Once the moment passes, you can't quite remake it.

-As someone who grew up in a family that has carried traditions, values, and traumas with them from times of displacement, expulsion, and immigration from other contexts (as I am sure all of our families have) this is something that I deem important.
+This wasn’t the case in Guatemala.
+I had the honor of living in the beautiful Central American country of Guatemala for 6-months during my Peace Corps service before being evacuated due to the Covid-19 pandemic.
+I feel so conflicted about my experience because I know that the opportunity to, once again, live under different conditions and deepen my understanding of the differences and similarities that exist across contexts and how they effect our social reality is beyond any monetary value.
+As someone who grew up in a family that values movement, this is something that I deem important.
 It MATTERS to me.
-Thus, living in Andalucia, Spain and then the Western Highlands of Guatemala, was the best thing I've ever done for myself in regards to identity-building, racial narrative change and healing.
-Learning about the Islamic influence on art and architecture in Spain, the historical presence of individuals identified as Berbers and Arabs, the memory and identity of Sephardic Jewish people, the Romani population, the Basque conflict, the Maya and Garifuna people and how some of these histories run parallel and/or intersect with my own family history by having influenced our surnames, language, migration patterns and choices is something I treasure.
+The details, nuances, layers...oh, how I love the layers, are essential.
+Thus, living in Andalucia, Spain and the Western Highlands of Guatemala, was the best thing I've ever done for myself in regards to identity-building, racial narrative change and healing.
+Learning about the Islamic influence on art and architecture in Spain, the memory and identity of Sephardic Jewish people, the Romani population, and people who identify as being a part of cultural groups such as the Maya and Garifuna peoples, and how some of these histories run parallel and/or intersect with my own family history by having influenced our surnames, language, migration patterns and choices is something I treasure.

 Simultaneously, the scarlet letter I feel painted over the left-side of my chest is because I was able to see first hand the realities of neo-colonialism in Guatemala - from the Mega Paca to the hippy dippy hostels.
 Also, I experienced the discomfort of my own position in the country which, despite my best intentions, foresight, mental and emotional preparation was inexplicably entangled with an agency that has masked cultural imperialism with "development" work.
 I went into the Peace Corps to learn, understand, and connect.
 WOW, did I learn!
 WOW, how the dots have connected and my understanding has deepened.
 Some of my main takeaways from my experience in Guatemala with the United States Peace Corps are -